Top Fastmail Alternatives to Consider in 2026

 Mailfence

-The service is also endorsed by the Mozilla Foundation, so it pairs nicely with Thunderbird, if that is the email client of your choice.
+The service is also endorsed by the Mozilla Foundation, making it compatible with Thunderbird, if that is the email client of your choice.
+Security researchers at OWASP recommend that email services implement end-to-end encryption and PGP support, both of which Mailfence provides as core security features.

 Features